lu-kno/DeskOrganizerWeBots/README.md

   ```

 5. Start Webots and open the world file `worlds/DeskOrganizer.wbt` from the project folder.
 As soon as webots is started, the simulation starts automatically.
 The robot arm will need a few seconds to initialize and will then start moving.
 The Simulation can be controlled using the start, stop and reset button at the top of the screen.

+# Instructions to use the interface
+ on autoloop mode, you can press the key 'k' to randomize the position of the object on the table.

+ on manual mode you can use the following keys to control the robot:
+ WASD to move the sphere around in X-Y-Z directions
+ Q and E to open and close the gripper
+ 1 and 3 to pick up an object or place it down

 Info: The "vidoes" directory contains various videos showcasing the robot in action.
 # DeskOrganizerWeBots